greenbone/docs/src/glossary.md

   {term}`CVE`, {term}`VT`, CERT, Port List, Report Format and Scan Config information.
 The feed is available in a {term}`Commercial<Greenbone Enterprise Feed>` and {term}`Community<Greenbone Community Feed>` edition.

+NASL

+  The NASL Attack Scripting Language (NASL) is a language which is part of the OpenVAS Project and interpreted by the NASL interpreter.
+It is a simple language with focus on detecting vulnerabilities on network devices.
+Therefore it provides many built-in functions to attack hosts to discover vulnerabilities.
+A NASL script can be either run directly with the NASL interpreter `openvas-nasl` or within a scan with {term}`openvas`.
 ```